TOI-3288 b and TOI-4666 b: two gas giants transiting low-mass stars characterised by NIRPS: Discussion

 \subsection{Interior}

-The heavy element content of TOI-3288 b and TOI-4666 b, is estimated using non-irradiated interior models.
+We used the planetary evolution code \texttt{completo} \citep{mordasini_characterization_2012} to estimate the heavy element mass of both planets.
+The planet is modelled with a core of iron and silicates with a mass up to $\rm 10\,M_{\oplus}$, an envelope along with a semi-grey atmospheric model.
+The envelope contains hydrogen and helium modelled with the equation of state (EoS) from \cite{chabrier_new_2021}, and the heavy elements are modelled as water with the EoS AQUA from \cite{haldemann_aqua_2020}.
 According to the empirical formulas of \citet{sestovic_investigating_2018}, TOI-3288 b and TOI-4666 b are not inflated, as both do not exceed the threshold in incident flux for their planetary masses.
+Given this relatively low irradiation, no inflation parameters are included in the modelling.